-This verse is shocking and it’s supposed to illicit a strong reaction.
+This verse is shocking and it’s supposed to elicit a strong reaction.
 The Ezekiel 23:20 meaning is showing us how detestable our sin can be to God.

 3 Lessons From Ezekiel 23:20

 My guess is you’ve never tried to apply a verse like this to your life.
 After all, it’s a shocking verse that we don’t like to picture ourselves in.
-But there’s plenty of lessons we can learn and apply to our everyday lives.
+But there are plenty of lessons we can learn and apply to our everyday lives.

 I want to end by looking at three lessons from the meaning of Ezekiel 23:20.